 - When there is sexual abuse in the family and someone wants to come forward with the facts- perhaps to warn others.

-- Unexpected or traumatic loss of a family member
+- The unexpected or traumatic loss of a family member

 - Infertility issues

-- Dealing with a parent or child who is gay, has gender dysphoria or transgender.
+- Dealing with a parent or child who is coming out as gay/lesbian, has gender dysphoria, is gender non-confirming, or is transgender.

 - When family members are concerned about depression and anxiety in another family member.